 1.2 Dependence on device type and function

-The required room size can vary considerably depending on the type of appliance and its function.
-Stationary devices usually require larger rooms as they are designed for more intensive applications that require more space.
-Mobile devices are more compact and offer greater flexibility when it comes to using them in different environments.
-The space must therefore be adapted to the specifications of the respective device and the intended area of use.
+The required room size depends largely on the type of appliance and its function.
+Stationary X-ray systems generally require more space as they are designed for more complex applications.
+Mobile devices, on the other hand, are more compact and offer greater flexibility when it comes to using them in different environments.

-The minimum size of a room depends directly on the type of device used and the intended area of application.
-Stationary devices such as X-ray fluoroscopy units or CT scanners usually require larger rooms, while mobile devices can manage with smaller requirements.
-As a rough guide, at least 20 to 30 square meters can be assumed for standard X-ray machines.
-This figure can vary depending on the specific needs and technology of the device in question.
+As a rough guide, at least 20 to 30 square meters should be planned for standard X-ray machines, although this figure can vary depending on the specific requirements and technology of the machine in question.

 2. additional room requirements